-U of T Engineering offers a voluntary program by which students (undergraduate and graduate) in any engineering discipline can gain introductory experience at metal machining and welding.
-Students will have the opportunity to receive hands-on training in George Brown College’s extensive and up-to-date machining facilities.
+U of T Engineering offers a voluntary program by which students and researchers in any engineering discipline can gain introductory experience at metal machining and welding.
+They will have the opportunity to receive hands-on training in George Brown College’s extensive and up-to-date machining facilities.
 Engineers with a firm understanding of machining principals and limitations can design systems for quick and easy manufacture.
 Further, students interested in the vast array of campus groups such as the Solar Car Team and Formula SAE will find this training invaluable.

 There are four short courses available; each course is two days long and runs on weekends:

 - Basic Machining (machine shop safety, lathe, mill, drill press)

 - Machining III (pre-requisite: Advanced Machining course)

 - Introduction to Welding